AIsquare/seoul-bike-trip-duration-prediction-deployment/README.md

 # Production level code
 This is more of advanced step of my earlier work [here](https://github.com/AIsquare/Seoul-Bike-Trip-Duration-Prediction).
 And the goal of this project is to devlop a skeleton that  could be easy to follow and anyone can builtupon that skeleton.
 The repo above mentioned is a deployed model on heroku with the help of streamlit.
 ![](heroku.jpg)

-for feature engineering and EDA look into this folder [](https://github.com/AIsquare/seoul-bike-trip-duration-prediction-deployment/upload/main/research%20and%20development)
+> for feature engineering and EDA look into this [folder](https://github.com/AIsquare/seoul-bike-trip-duration-prediction-deployment/upload/main/research%20and%20development)

 ### Before you judge this is just a dummy model, for the sake of my learning to understand production code, I have build a rubbish model, feel free to contribute.
+Key thing is to follow the skeleton/structure.
 ## Skeleton
 There are many phases of machine learning pipeline and its quite iterative, but as the pioneer say if you are trying to build a model, first try to build the most dumbest model from very little data.
 A littl data I mean take a sampling of your data.
 Since I don't have a high end laptop i did the same thing I took a sample and trained on my laptop.
 Coming back to ML Pipeline